modrinth/docs/docs/details/contributing.md

 ### theseus (launcher), daedalus (metadata host), minos (authentication provider), and ariadne (analytics system)

 These Rust programs are still in early development.
-Ask in the relevant Discord channel what you can help with before making a pull request.
+Before attempting to contribute, ask for info in Discord.

 ### minotaur (Gradle plugin)